Arizona Business Facts

 Arizona Startup Environment

 Arizona provides a business-friendly environment with lower costs in relation to neighboring states.
-The state also provides tax credits for investing in Arizona small business through its Angel Investment Program.
+The state also provides tax credits for investing in Arizona small businesses through its Angel Investment Program.

 Steps on How to Start a Business in Arizona